 Students are responsible for payment of all fees associated with enrollment including tuition, room and board fees, lab fees, and related costs.
-Students may view their most up-to-date statement through the Student Portal.
+Students may view their registration bill in their student portal.
 Email and text reminders are also sent out monthly as a courtesy.
 Tuition is due on the dates listed below.
 Late fees are assessed monthly on past due balances.

 All monies due are to be paid in U.S. dollars and checks must be drawn through a U.S. bank and made payable to Marymount California University.
-Credit cards are accepted and payment can also be processed through the Student Portal at https://portal.marymountcalifornia.edu (login & password needed).
+Credit cards are accepted and payment can also be processed through the student portal.
 There will be a 2.75% convenience fee to cover the costs incurred by the University to process the transaction.

-Statement information is also available to students through the student portal.
-Please contact the Institutional Technology department for more information about portal access.
 Tuition and fees itemized on the statement are subject to change.
 Such changes may be applied after initial payment has been made.
-Increases to the account balance due to financial aid refunds, modification to number of enrolled units, Residential Life changes, and other changes are the responsibility of the student and are due and payable immediately.
+Increases to the account balance due to financial aid refunds, modification to number of enrolled units, residential life changes, and other changes are the responsibility of the student and are due and payable immediately.